Sean Hannity Just Let Trump’s Lawyers Host His Radio Show

-Jay Sekulow and Rudy Giuliani, lawyers of Donald Trump, took over Sean Hannity’s radio show on Friday afternoon.
+Jay Sekulow and Rudy Giuliani, the lawyers of Donald Trump, took over Sean Hannity’s radio show on Friday afternoon.
 Hannity announced the schedule change on his twitter.

 “.